TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 \subsubsection{Baseline adjustment of TCMI}

-In the fourth experiment, we investigate baseline adjustment (Sec.~\ref{sec:baseline_adjustment}).
-We generated mutually independent and uniform distributions $Z = \{ Y, X_1, \ldots , X_d \}$ of dimensionality $d$ with sample sizes $10$, $50$, $100$, and $500$ and compared TCMI across subsets of feature variables of different subspace dimensionality while repeating the experiment $50$ times.
-Fig.~\ref{fig:baseline_adjustment} summarizes the results.
+In the fourth experiment, we investigate the necessity of a baseline adjustment to estimate mutual dependences (Section~\ref{sec:baseline_adjustment}).
+To this end, we generated mutually independent and uniform distributions $Z = \{ Y, X_1, \ldots , X_d \}$ of dimensionality $d$ with sample sizes $10$, $50$, $100$, and $500$.
+We compared TCMI, CMI, MAC, UDS, and MCDE across subsets of variables of different subspace dimensionality while repeating the experiment $50$ times.
+Figure~\ref{fig:baseline_adjustment} summarizes the results.

-While scores are constantly zero in the discrete case \cite{VinhEppsEtAl:2009}, scores are zero for TCMI only if the distribution is exactly uniform.
-In general, uniform distributions are generated pseudo-randomly and due to random sampling, we expect constant scores approaching $\langle \mathcal D_\text{TCMI}^*(Y; X) \rangle \to 0.5$ as $n \to \infty$ independent of the dimensionality of $X = \{ X_1, \ldots, X_d \}$ in the case if none of the features is relevant.
+By definition, the score of the dependence measures for independent random variables must be zero independent of the sample size (cf., Section~\ref{sec:baseline_adjustment}).
+However, none of the investigated dependence-measure scores are zero for all sample sizes.
+This is due to the fact that sample data are rarely exactly uniform.
+In practice, due to random sampling, we expect constant scores approaching $\langle \hat{\mathcal D}_\text{TCMI}^*(Y; \vec{X}) \rangle \to 0.5$ and $\hat{\mathcal D}_\text{MCDE}(Y; \vec{X}) \to 0.5$ as $n \to \infty$ independent of the dimensionality of $\vec{X} = \{ X_1, \ldots, X_d \}$ in the case if none of the variables are dependent to $Y$, and zero scores for CMI, MAC, and UDS.

+Dependence scores of TCMI and MCDE are approximately constant for a wide range of data samples $10\ldots500$ and subset dimensionality $1\ldots4$ and approach $\langle \mathcal D_\text{TCMI}^* \rangle \to 0.5$ or $\hat{\mathcal D}_\text{MCDE} \to 0.5$ as $n \to \infty$ as expected.
+In contrast, CMI, MAC, and UDS show a clear bias towards larger dependence scores at larger subset cardinalities.
+Furthermore, their scores are nonzero even at larger sample sizes between mutually independent random variables.
+In addition, their dependence scores decrease with more data samples, indicating that these measures are unreliable in estimating the strength of mutual dependences.

-Indeed, TCMI is approximately constant for a wide range of data samples $10\ldots500$ and subset dimensionality $1\ldots4$ and approaches $\langle \mathcal D_\text{TCMI}^*(Y; X) \rangle \to 0.5$ as $n \to \infty$.
-Only in the one-dimensional case, TCMI under-estimates the dependency as CMI, MAC, UDS, and MCDE does even for higher dimensional subsets.
-The reason for this is that TCMI does not contain the self-correlation of the statistical noise of a feature.
-By enlarging the feature subset with a shuffled version of the feature, TCMI can be corrected (Fig.~\ref{fig:baseline_adjustment}).
-As a result, TCMI shows to have a clear comparison mechanism of scores across different subsets of features independent of the number of data samples.
+In comparison to MCDE, CMI, MAC, UDS, and TCMI underestimate dependencies in the one-dimensional case when noise is present in the data.
+By enlarging the subset with a shuffled version of the same variable, thereby simulating a variable with noise, these measures can be corrected (Fig.~\ref{fig:baseline_adjustment}).
+As a result, both the corrected version of TCMI and MCDE provide a clear comparison mechanism of dependence scores across different subsets of variables, independent of the number of data samples.